lucyahayes/luicyfruit.github.io/spotify_writeup.md

 - **Release Date**: Date of release
 - **Added At**: Date saved, added to playlist, or estimated recently listening time
 - **Danceability**: Danceability describes how suitable a track is for dancing based on a combination of musical elements including tempo, rhythm stability, beat strength, and overall regularity.
 A value of 0.0 is least danceable and 1.0 is most danceable.
-- **Energy**:	Energy is a measure from 0.0 to 1.0 and represents a perceptual measure of intensity and activity.
+- **Energy**:Energy is a measure from 0.0 to 1.0 and represents a perceptual measure of intensity and activity.
 Typically, energetic tracks feel fast, loud, and noisy.
 For example, death metal has high energy, while a Bach prelude scores low on the scale.
 Perceptual features contributing to this attribute include dynamic range, perceived loudness, timbre, onset rate, and general entropy.
 - **Key**: The estimated overall key of the track.
 Integers map to pitches using standard Pitch Class notation
 - **Loudness**:	The overall loudness of a track in decibels (dB).
 Loudness values are averaged across the entire track and are useful for comparing relative loudness of tracks.
 Loudness is the quality of a sound that is the primary psychological correlate of physical strength (amplitude).
 Values typical range between -60 and 0 db.
 - **Mode**: Mode indicates the modality (major or minor) of a track, the type of scale from which its melodic content is derived.
 Major is represented by 1 and minor is 0.